stephridnell/asteroids/README.md

 - `circleshape.py`: Base class for circular game objects
 - `constants.py`: Game configuration and constants

+## TODO

+- Add a scoring system
+- Implement multiple lives and respawning
+- Add an explosion effect for the asteroids
+- Add acceleration to the player movement
+- Make the objects wrap around the screen instead of disappearing
+- Add a background image
+- Create different weapon types
+- Make the asteroids lumpy instead of perfectly round
+- Make the ship have a triangular hit box instead of a circular one
+- Add a shield power-up
+- Add a speed power-up
+- Add bombs that can be dropped

 ## License

 This project is open source and available under the MIT License.